emilynewton/lab1/README.md

 ## Running the Project

 For this project, I used the live preview to run my site.
 I recommend opening up the project folder into VSCode and opening up a live preview from the index.html!
+Or, you can run it without debugging!